cityofaustin/techstack/changelogs/janis.md

 All notable changes to this project will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Make sure to include links to Issues for new features.

 Most relevant repos <!-- keep this up to date if it changes!! -->:
 - [https://github.com/cityofaustin/janis](https://github.com/cityofaustin/techstack)